Table Of Contents

-The daily management of paperwork, checklists, abnormality repairs, etc., can be daunting.
-In most cases, companies hire a Total Production Maintenance coordinator devoted to the single task of ensuring paper inspection sheets are distributed, filled out, and picked up on a daily basis.
+The daily management of paperwork, checklists, abnormality repairs, etc. can be daunting.
+In most cases, companies hire a Total Production Maintenance Coordinator devoted to the single task of ensuring paper inspection sheets are distributed, filled out, and picked up on a daily basis.

 Autonomous Maintenance Made Easy with the Cloud

 With new cloud-based technology, daily cleaning and inspection checklists can now be delivered directly to the operator via a mobile device.
-Specifically written for their machine, these task lists can be updated remotely in virtual document control and be changed the very next day without any legwork to distribute the new change.
+Specifically written for their machine, these task lists can be updated remotely in virtual document control and changed the very next day without any legwork to apply the new change.

 Abnormalities found during the inspection can quickly be entered into the system with no tags or paperwork and prioritized along with other maintenance work scheduled for the machine.
 Finally, cloud-based TPM programs have all of the data stored in real-time and archived in history.
 It is all immediately accessible to maintenance for troubleshooting and teams for root cause analysis efforts.